 Function

-The User Support function represents any external user of a space system, including Principal Investigators (PIs) for science missions and those requesting specific observations in astronomy and earth observation missions.
+The User Support function represents any external user of a space system, including Principal Investigators (PIs) for many science missions and those requesting specific observations in astronomy, earth observation, or planetary missions.
 Two principal sub-functions are included:

 Tasking the mission to perform particular operations.
 These are typically payload operations supporting scientific experiments or observations.